This section describes what restraining orders are, how to get them, and what happens after you get a restraining order.

 If the abuser is a student at your school, the school can assist by:

 Call your local police immediately if you think the person you are in fear of has done something which may be a crime, such as threatening, assaulting, stalking or harassing you.
-Many police departments have domestic violence and juvenile officers who can help you.
-They can assist you even if you're not in an emergency situation.
+Many police departments have officers specializing in domestic violence, family resources and youth engagement who can help you.
+They can assist you even if you’re not in an emergency situation.